 It comes with an AMD Ryzen 5 4600 G Processor that falls in the mid-range section, which is ideal for average games.
 Moreover, it has a speed worth 4.2GHz from the Max Boost clock over, and 3.7GHz of clock speed, accompanied by 6 CPU Cores and 12 Threads.
 This translates to a superior gaming experience due to the enhanced performance of the processor, enabling efficient multitasking due to the multi-core and hyper-threaded features.

 Furthermore, the Acer Aspire TC-391-UR12 PC is supported with a Radeon Graphics Card that is proficient in the value, performance, and power it exhibits.
 Due to its budget-friendliness and impeccable visuals, the AMD GPU is a better bargain than its Nvidia counterpart.

 Concerning gaming, the 512GB SSD storage improves system and application performance due to its fast speed and is perfect for gaming enthusiasts.
 Moreover, there is the capacity to install 2 more drives as well in the case of additional storage.

-With the vast majority of games designed to equip an 8GB RAM, the Acer Aspire’s 12 GB RAM is more than enough for those with a wide array of gaming options.
+With the vast majority of games designed to equip an 8GB DDR4, the Acer Aspire’s 12 GB RAM is more than enough for those with a wide array of gaming options.
 Additionally, the maximum memory capacity this budgeted PC can handle is 64GB which can be utilized with its four-memory slot feature.